survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 * If you are using `ExtractTextPlugin`, you should use `[contenthash]`.
 This way extracted assets won't become invalidated even if the entries from which they were extracted change.
 * `HashedModuleIdsPlugin` generates module IDs based on module paths.
 This is more stable than relying on the default order based numeric module IDs.

 Even though the project generates hashes now, the output isn't flawless.
-The problem is that if the application changes, it will invalidate the vendor bundle as well.
+The problem is that if the application changes, it invalidates the vendor bundle as well.
 The next chapter digs deeper into the topic and shows you how to extract a **manifest** to resolve the issue.